cleancoindev/Icefire-Engine/README.md

 * DISABLE ALL PRINTED HYPERLINKS: Disables all hyperlinks currently in the console.
 Any hyperlinks added in the future are not affected.

 ## Map
 * ROOM NAME: Changes the name of the room on the map.
-This is visible to the player, but is also rendered onto the map in the Icicle Editor itself to help you keep track of what is where.
+This is visible to the player, but is also rendered onto the map in the Icefire Editor itself to help you keep track of what is where.

 ## Exits